wizos/awesome-stars-eryajf/README.md

 *   [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and fast book searcher, create and search your private library.
 Index metadata for over 10 million books in one minute as well as search in 30µs.

-*   [VideoRoll/VideoRoll](https://github.com/VideoRoll/VideoRoll) - ✨A chrome/edge extension to rotate, zoom, move, scale, flip and filter a web video
+*   [VideoRoll/VideoRoll](https://github.com/VideoRoll/VideoRoll) - ✨A chrome/edge extension to rotate, zoom, move, scale, flip, tune and filter a web video

 *   [visiky/resume](https://github.com/visiky/resume) - 🚀 在线简历生成器